The Rundown

 Best Value For Money: POTBY Foldable Pet Swimming Pool

-“POTBY Foldable Pet Swimming Pool is a high-quality dog pool that doesn’t break the bank.
-It is foldable, portable, and made with anti-scratch PVC.”
+“POTBY Foldable Pet Swimming Pool is a high-quality dog pool that comes in a budget-friendly price.
+It is foldable, portable, and made with anti-scratch PVC that guarantees maximum convenience and durability.”

-“Fuloon PVC Pet Swimming Pool is the right dog pool that you can take wherever you go.
+“Fuloon PVC Pet Swimming Pool is perfect for dog owners who love going on trips with their pup.
+It’s portable and easy to take wherever you want to.
 It has a thick slip-resistant bottom making it sturdy and safe for your pup.”

 Table of Contents

-- Fuloon PVC Pet Swimming Pool Portable Foldable
+- Best Portable Dog Pool: Fuloon PVC Dog Swimming Pool

 PROS

-- Five different sizes, something for every dog
+- Five different sizes, convenient for dog owners with just one or several dogs

 CONS